-So what should you, as a college parent, do if your student announces that she is ready to quit?
+So what should you, as a college parent, do if your student announces that they are ready to quit?
 First of all, take a deep breath.
-This was probably not an easy decision for your student and it was probably difficult for her to come to talk to you.
-She will be watching carefully for your response.
-This may be one of those opportunities in your student’s life when you can strengthen or weaken your communication and relationship with her.
+This was probably not an easy decision for your student and it was probably difficult for them to come to talk to you.
+Your student will be watching carefully for your response.
+This may be one of those opportunities in your student’s life when you can strengthen or weaken your communication and relationship with them.
 If necessary, ask for time to absorb the news before you talk. ”This is an important decision and it’s taking me by surprise.
 Can you give me some time to think about this and can we talk tomorrow?”
 Don’t say anything right now that you may regret later or that will close a door.

 This may not be the news that you want to hear, but it means that your student has the wisdom to recognize that something is not working.
-It has probably taken a lot of courage for him to come to you with this decision.
-You may be able to help him rethink the decision, or you may need to simply support him in his decision.
+It has probably taken a lot of courage for them to come to you with this decision.
+You may be able to help rethink the decision, or you may need to simply support them in his decision.
 Staying calm and rational may be extremely difficult, but is crucial.
-Having an open and honest discussion with your student will help him to explore his feelings and help you to understand his situation.
+Having an open and honest discussion with your student will help them to explore their feelings and help you to understand the situation.
 You will both recognize that you are on the same side of the issue — you both want success and happiness for your student, even if the path isn’t what you had anticipated.
 Use this as an opportunity to build on your relationship.

 Once you’ve taken time to absorb your student’s announcement, it’s time to talk.
 But what do you say?
 Remember what you ask your student may be as important as what you tell your student.
-This will ultimately need to be his decision, but you can help him think through some of his reasons, and the implications of his decision.
-Respecting his feelings and helping him process his thoughts is important.
-Listening carefully — not only to the words, but to what he is saying between the lines — is crucial.
-Perhaps you will insist on some things in the end — that he return to school for one semester, that he support himself, that he move back home — but you will have respected his feelings and heard him out.
+This will ultimately need to be your student’s decision, but you can help them think through some of the reasons, and the implications of the decision.
+Respecting your student’s feelings and helping them process their thoughts is important.
+Listening carefully — not only to the words, but to what your student is saying between the lines — is crucial.
+Perhaps you will insist on some things in the end — that they return to school for one semester, that they move back home — but you will have respected their feelings and heard them out.

 Help your student explore the reasons for this decision.